|Weight||86kg (13st 7lb)|

 His earlier honours featured appearances for England U16 and U18 before his U19 debut against Wales in 2006 led to his selection for two World Championships at that level from 2006-08.

-Next up was being chosen for the England U20 team that he helped to reach the final of the 2008 IRB Junior World Championship.
-His form earned a place on the shortlist for the IRB World Junior Player award.
+Next up was being chosen for the England U20 team, which he helped to reach the final of the 2008 IRB Junior World Championship.
+His form earned him a place on the shortlist for the IRB World Junior Player award.

-Joe’s senior debut for Wasps was against Newcastle Falcons in October 2008 and he scored a try against Harlequins the following month in the first of his 53 Premiership matches that have produced 12 tries and a conversion.
+Joe’s senior debut for Wasps was against Newcastle Falcons in October 2008 and he scored a try against Harlequins the following month in the first of his 86 Premiership matches that have produced 15 tries and a conversion up to late January this year.